 Don’t share household items or food.

 Cover your face with a tissue when you cough or sneeze.
 Throw the tissue away.
-Wash your hands.
+Then wash your hands.

 Wash your hands often.